-The revitalization of Indigenous education is something we care for deeply at Waradah, that is why we are honoured to be bringing this unique service to many schools within, and also, outside of our local area.
-We have welcomed and enriched the visits of not only Primary and Secondary school groups, but also Private and University level guests and even specialized students from abroad.
+The revitalization of Indigenous education is something we care deeply about at Waradah, which is why we are honoured to be bringing this unique service to schools within, and outside our local area.
+We have welcomed and enriched the visits of both Primary and Secondary school groups, private guests, as well as University and International students.

-Situated as we are near the Three Sisters at Echo Point in the pristine Blue Mountains, we are ideally located for both inner city schools and rural schools within NSW to come and engage in an interactive educational experience.
-Our domestic educational packages have been created with the current NSW Educational Aboriginal Studies curriculum in mind, but are also geared at engaging your students and broadening their understanding of Australian Indigenous culture.
+Situated at Echo Point, in the Blue Mountains (close to the Three Sisters and Scenic World), we are ideally located for visits by inner city and rural schools within NSW.
+Our domestic educational packages have been created with the current NSW Educational Aboriginal Studies curriculum in mind, and are geared at engaging students and broadening their understanding of Australian Indigenous culture.